samsungsamiio/samsungsami.io/source/sami/sami-documentation/using-cloud-connectors.md

 }
 ~~~

 Your Groovy code can not only access all parameters in CUSTOM TABLE but also some of parameters in [Cloud Authentication](#set-authentication-parameters) tab in the Developer Portal.
-Per `com.samsung.sami.cloudconnector.api.Context`{:.param} interface, you can read the three parameters value as following
+Per `com.samsung.sami.cloudconnector.api.Context`{:.param} interface above, you can read three parameters value as following

 ~~~java
 @Override